The-Politico/interactive-news-developer-guide/policies.md

 We can't understate the importance of regularly evaluating our goals as a team and systematically addressing any challenges to our progress.

 Your editors will have a sit-down review with you twice each year.
-The goals of that review are to review major milestones, check up on a few conditions we think are fundamental to the team's success and to set and evaluate three goals that should orient your work over the next 6 months.
+The goal of each review is to review major milestones, check up on a few conditions we think are fundamental to the team's success and to set and evaluate three goals that should orient your work over the next 6 months.

 In preparation for our meeting, we'll both prepare a few things.
 Here are the major parts: